Satch7320/Galvanize/capstone1/README.md

 ![Backer : Success](images/Backer_Success.png)

-In the above graph, we can easily tell that Design, Games, and Technology are the most backed categories.
-What did the success breakdowns look like for these three categories?
+In the above graph, we can easily tell that successful projects in Design, Games, and Technology had particularly high concentrations of backers.
+This prompted me to ask: what did the success breakdowns look like for these three categories?

 ![Design](images/sub_states/Design_subcat_state.png)
 ![Games](images/sub_states/Games_subcat_state.png)